trademob/imply-platform/README.md

 ### Search

-The recommended way to use this cookbook is through the creation of a role per **imply** cluster.
-This enables the search by role feature, allowing a simple service discovery.
+The recommended way to use this cookbook is through the creation of three roles per **imply** cluster.
+These roles belongs to the master, data and query services type offered by Imply solution.
+This enables the search by role feature, allowing a simple service discovery:

 In fact, there are two ways to configure the search:
-1. with a static configuration through a list of hostnames (attributes `hosts` that is `['imply-platform']['hosts']`)
+1. with a static configuration through a list of hostnames (attributes `hosts` that is `['imply-platform']['master']['hosts']` for the master role)
-2. with a real search, performed on a role (attributes `role` and `size` like in `['imply-platform']['role']`).
+2. with a real search, performed on a role (attributes `role` and `size` like in `['imply-platform']['master']['role']`).
 The role should be in the run-list of all nodes of the cluster.
 The size is a safety and should be the number of nodes in the cluster.

 If hosts is configured, `role` and `size` are ignored